Skip to main content

 (A) The administrator of the bureau of workers' compensation, for good cause shown, may do any of the following:

 (1) Waive a default in the payment of premium by an employer where workers' compensation coverage has lapsed, if such a default is of less than sixty days duration.
-If such a waiver is granted, workers' compensation coverage shall be reinstated retroactively;
+If such a waiver is granted, workers' compensation coverage will be reinstated retroactively;

 (2) Approve the original workers' compensation coverage to take effect retroactively;